Quarterly Report of the Chief Executive Officer of ARPANSA - January to March 2022

 I am pleased to provide you with a report, meeting the requirements of the Act, covering the period January to March 2022.

 Please note that subsection 60(6) of the Act requires you to cause a copy of the report to be laid before each House of the Parliament within 15 sitting days of the day on which this report was given to you.

 The operations of the CEO and ARPANSA

 The Australian Radiation Protection and Nuclear Safety Agency (ARPANSA) is the Australian Government’s primary authority on radiation protection and nuclear safety.
 Our purpose is to protect the Australian people and the environment from the harmful effects of radiation, through understanding risks, best practice regulation, research, policy, services, partnerships and engaging with the community.

-The Radiation Protection and Nuclear Safety Program, contained within the 2020–21 PBS, describes 4 performance criteria against which ARPANSA seeks to achieve its outcome.
-These criteria are as follows:
+The Radiation Protection and Nuclear Safety Program, contained within the 2021-22 PBS, describes four Key performance measures, against which ARPANSA seeks to achieve its outcome.
+These measures are:

 - Provide emergency preparedness and response systems for a radiological or nuclear incident.